 - Portion size 625 servings

-Rub beef all over with oil, garlic, thyme, salt and half of the pepper.
-Place on greased rack in roasting pan.
-Roast in 450°F oven until beginning to brown, about 19 minutes.
-Reduce heat to 275°F and roast, basting occasionally, until instant-read thermometer inserted in centre reads 140°F for medium-rare, about 1 hour.
-Transfer to cutting board; tent with foil.
-Let rest for 15 minutes before thinly slicing across the grain.
+Roast in 450°F oven for 19 minutes.
+Reduce heat to 275°F; roast, basting occasionally if necessary, until instant-read thermometer inserted in centre reads 140°F for medium-rare, 2 1/2 to 3 1/4 hours.
+Transfer to cutting board; let rest for 15 minutes before slicing across the grain.

 Gravy: While beef is resting, discard all but 1/4 cup of fat from pan.
 Sprinkle in flour; cook over medium heat, stirring, until fragrant and golden, about 3 minutes.
 Pour in wine; cook, whisking, until thickened, about 1 minute.
 Add broth, orange juice, mustard, salt and pepper; cook, whisking, until thickened, about 5 minutes.
 Stir in additional broth or water if necessary to reach desired consistency.
 Strain through fine-mesh sieve into serving bowl.
 Serve with beef.

 Snowy Ginger Owls IMAGE Credits: Snowy Ginger Owls IMAGE